rarebreed/metricizer/README.md

 For the metrics data collection we really need the following pieces of information:

-- Information from brew
+- Information from whatever builds your product artifact(s)
-  - Eg.What was the brew ID that built that the rpms
+  - Eg.What was the koji ID that built that the rpms
 - Information about the test itself
   - What was the results of the test
   - logging information